 Reclaimed wood makes a statement

 Colored wall panels that have an overall light tone can also use shadow to create different effects in the space.
 These reclaimed wood planks are set at different depths from one another, which allows the edges to cast shadows where they meet.
 The effect is interesting, adding some contrasting lines to the horizontal wood, as well as added color and dimension.
 This kind of wall decor would be ideal in a reception area, conference room, or a family room in a home.

 8. Dark Contrast

 Contrasting wall panels

 Multi-color wood wall panels don’t need to be subtle in their variation.
-These wall panels throw in some very dark wood pieces, periodically, against a lighter, white wood blend.
+These wall panels throw in some randomly dark walnut wood pieces, periodically, against a lighter, white wood blend.
 This makes the darker areas stand out starkly, which draws and holds the eye better than a more quiet blend.
 This kind of multi-colored wall decor is ideal for spaces that need a little shaking up or that would be too quiet without some kind of focus or white wash in the wall design.

 Wood paneling can add depth to the space

 The way that the wood is positioned on the walls can change the way that you view the colors of the wall panels.
 This area showcases the same multi-colored wood paneling in two areas, but changes the position of the wood between them.
 This calls more attention to the shading and variation in the bar area, because they’re emphasizing the height and shape of the bar.
 The rest of the wood wall planks in the room help to create a cohesive look, but without calling as much attention to the space.

-Consider Multicolored Wood Wall Paneling For Your Space
+Consider Wood Wall Paneling For Your Space Design